developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 ## Overview

-This section discusses installation and configuration of Device Tracker.
-The client app (APK file) can be downloaded from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html) and Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for deployment to the mobile devices.
-The web portal URL is supplied by Zebra during the cloud setup process, providing administrators the ability to manage users, view licenses and enable check-in/check-out.
+This section discusses installation and setup of Device Tracker.
+The client app (APK file) can be downloaded from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html).
+Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for deployment to the mobile devices.

-<p><b>Installation on the device:</b></p>
+<p><b>Installation and setup on the device:</b></p>

-1. **Install client APK file.** Ensure all permissions are granted.
+1. **Install client APK file** and ensure all permissions are granted.
-2. **Disable battery optimization,** to permit the client app to continue running in the background during doze mode (Android’s power-saving feature triggered when the device is in a prolonged suspended state).
+2. **Disable battery optimization** to permit the app to continue running in the background during doze mode (Android’s power-saving feature triggered when the device is in a prolonged suspended state).
-3. **Allow overlay permission _(optional)_.** If the Check-out feature is required to prevent users from accessing the device prior to scanning their unique user barcode, automatically allow the overlay permission for device check-out without manual intervention.
-See Check-out section for more information.
+3. **Allow overlay permission _(optional)_.** If the [Device Check-out](../use/#devicecheckout) feature is required to prevent users from accessing the device prior to scanning their unique user barcode, automatically allow the overlay permission to avoid manual intervention during setup.
-4. **Launch the app.**
+4. **Launch the app** by starting the app service.
 5. **Deploy server settings** to communicate with the cloud server.
+6. **Enable secondary BLE** for the device to be located when powered off.

 <br>
-<p>Steps 1 to 4 can be accomplished by creating a <a href="#createinstallationprofile">StageNow installation profile</a> and step 5 by creating a <a href="#createconnectionprofile">StageNow connection profile.</a></p>
+<p>Execute steps 1 to 4 by creating a <a href="#installationprofile">StageNow installation profile</a>. <br>
+Execute step 5 by creating a <a href="#serverconnectivityprofile">StageNow server connectivity profile.</a><br>
+Execute step 6 by creating a <a href="#bleprofile">StageNow BLE profile.</a></p>

 <!-- -->
 -----